nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 01 Getting Started.markdown

 05. The shell programming syntax requires that there should be no spaces on either side of the `=` operator.

     When entering `x =10`, `x` is treated as a command by the shell.
-Since there is no command (internal or external) named `x`, the shell shows an appropriate error message stating that the command couldn't be found.
+Since there is no system command (internal or external) named `x`, the shell shows an appropriate error message stating that the command couldn't be found.

     Similar error occurs in case `x= 10` is entered where `10` is treated as a command.
 The shell tries to locate and execute it, but fails to do so.
 The `x=` part is seen as a variable assignment valid only for the scope of `10` command.